 If your home goes into pre-foreclosure, contact your loan servicer if you haven't already.
 You probably have options at this point to avoid a foreclosure sale.

-Again, you might consider a reinstatement, or you could qualify for a forbearance, loan modification, short sale, or deed in lieu of foreclosure.
+Again, you might consider a reinstatement or qualify for a forbearance, loan modification, short sale, or deed in lieu of foreclosure.
 Different options are available, depending on what kind of mortgage you have.
 For example, you might qualify for a Flex Modification if you have a Fannie or Freddie loan.
 Lenders also offer their own in-house modification options called "proprietary" modifications.

 Also, you might be able to participate in foreclosure mediation if your state offers this kind of program.